EDUCATION

 North Lands Creative, UK _ Invited Artist in Residence

-Michael Ruh glass studio _ Working at Hotshop
+Michael Ruh glass studio, UK _ Working at Hotshop

 2020